 In some situations, wearing headphones while driving or earbuds may be necessary for certain jobs or professions.

-Emergency responders, such as police officers or firefighters, may also be required to wear headphones or earpieces to receive important information from dispatchers or other team members while driving to a scene.
+Police officers and firemen may also have to wear headphones or earpieces while driving to a scene.
+Thus, they can get important information from dispatchers or other team members.

 What to Do if You’re Hurt in a Crash With a Driver Who Was Wearing Headphones

 - Seek medical attention: If you are injured in a car crash, your priority should be to seek medical attention.
-Even if you feel fine, it is important to get a medical evaluation, as some injuries may not be immediately apparent.
+Even if you feel good, obtain a medical checkup because some injuries may not be obvious.
 Call 911 or seek medical attention immediately.

 - Exchange information: Make sure to exchange contact and insurance information with the other driver.
 Get their name, phone number, and insurance policy information.

-- Contact your insurance company: Report the accident to your insurance company immediately.
-Please provide them with any information or documentation you have, including pictures of the accident scene.
+- Contact your insurance company: Report the accident to your insurance firm immediately.
+Please share any relevant information, including accident site photos.

-In summary, if you are involved in a car crash with a driver who was wearing headphones, it is important to prioritize your safety and take the appropriate steps to protect your legal rights.
-Seek medical attention, document the scene, exchange information, contact your insurance company, and consider consulting with an attorney.
+In short, if you’re in a car crash with a motorist wearing headphones, prioritize your safety and defend your legal rights.
+Document the situation, exchange information, notify the company, and consider seeing an attorney.

 Is it illegal to wear headphones while driving in Texas?

 Yes, it is illegal to wear headphones while driving in Texas.
-Texas law prohibits using headphones, earbuds, or any other device that covers or obstructs both ears while operating a motor vehicle on a public road or highway.
+Texas law prohibits driving with headphones, earphones, or other devices that cover both ears.

 Is it illegal to drive with headphones in Oregon?

-Yes, it is illegal to drive with headphones in Oregon.
+Yes, it is illegitimate to drive while wearing headphone in Oregon.

 Can you drive with AirPods in California?